Utility-scale solar farm

 AdTech

-At Adwerx I owned product strategy and monetization for a digital advertising platform serving SMBs and enterprise customers across real estate, mortgage, and financial services.
+At Adwerx I owned product strategy and monetization for a digital advertising product suite serving SMBs and enterprise customers across real estate, mortgage, and financial services.
 The work was fast, data-driven, and commercially focused in a way that sharpened instincts I use in every role since.

 The highlight was leading the zero-to-one build of Adwerx's connected TV advertising product, which generated seven figures in revenue within its first 90 days.
 That launch required threading together ad inventory, audience targeting, creative automation, and a self-serve buying experience simple enough for a small business owner with no media background.
 We also sustained 93% enterprise retention while continuously expanding the product surface area across customer segments.